timescale/logfire-pg/README.md

 ## Installation

-Go to the [Releases](https://github.com/timescale/logfire-pg/releases) page and download the binary for your system.
+For Linux and Windows, go to the [Releases](https://github.com/timescale/logfire-pg/releases) page and download the binary for your system.
 Place the binary onto somewhere in your PATH.

+For macOS, you will need to clone the repo and build from source.

 ## Usage